SummaryRead the full fact sheet

 - Avoid bubble baths.

-- Treat vaginal infections such as thrush or trichomoniasis promptly, since these organisms can encourage cystitis.
+- Treat vaginal infections such as or promptly, since these organisms can encourage cystitis.

-Let your doctor know if you’re having cranberry juice as it can alter the effectiveness of some antibiotics.
+Let your GP know if you’re having cranberry juice as it can alter the effectiveness of some antibiotics.